 National Center for Girls' Leadership at Stuart

-Welcome!
-The National Center for Girls' Leadership at Stuart works to support and empower the next generation of female leaders.
+We're excited to announce the expansion of the Stuart Center for Girls' Leadership.
+The National Center for Girls' Leadership at Stuart (NCGLS) works to support and empower the next generation of female leaders.
 Through research, professional programming, and development of innovative curriculum, Stuart serves as a resource to parents, students and educators throughout the world.
-We invite you to join the discussion on our blog, Facebook and Twitter.

 The Advisory Board serves in the capacity of consultant to the National Center for Girls' Leadership at Stuart.
 The advisory board consists of outstanding leaders across a variety of disciplines who are deeply committed to the advancement of leadership development in young women.
 The president of Stuart's student government and a faculty liaison also serve on the Board.